paviliondev/discourse-news/README.md

 <a href="https://thepavilion.io/w/bug-report"  target="_blank">:bug: Report a bug</a>

-#### Lost?
+### Notes

 - Not sure how to install a Discourse plugin?
 [Follow the steps here](https://meta.discourse.org/t/install-plugins-in-discourse/19157).

 - Make sure you check out all the site settings for this plugin by searching for "News" in your admin settings.

-#### Bugs and Features

-The primary place to report bugs or request features is over at [thepavilion.io](https://thepavilion.io).
+- The place to report bugs or request features is over at [thepavilion.io](https://thepavilion.io).
 It's easier for us to manage them there, than across multiple repositories.